Angler: Dale Dunbar

 The rooms are very comfortable and nice.
 The upstairs has a fireplace, several couches, recliners, and a library for when you aren’t able to fly, or fish.
 Our meals were first rate, with a cooked to order breakfast two of the three days.
 Guides packed lunches for on the water, and our dinners were delicious each night.

-We were again weathered in on our departure day, and again were scrambling, this time with airlines and connecting flights.
+We were again weathered in on our departure day, and again we were scrambling.
+This time with airlines and connecting flights.

 We were able to fly out on Thursday, made connections in Kodiak City, stored our fish in the Anchorage Airport in their cold storage and checked into our motel.
 After a day and a half in Anchorage, we gathered our boxes from storage, checked it in as baggage, and flew home.
 Upon arrival, at the Grand Junction Airport, our fish boxes were the first things on the carousel.
 When we got home, the packages were still frozen.